derekjhanson/academic-kickstart/content/publication/classroom_structure.md

 +++

-title = "How do the structural characteristics of a classroom (rules, procedures, organization, etc.) impact student motivation, engagement, and achievement?" date = 2018-04-10T00:00:00 draft = false
+title = "How Do The Structural Characteristics of a Classroom (Rules, Procedures, Organization, etc.) Impact Student Motivation, Engagement, and Achievement?" date = 2018-04-10T00:00:00 draft = false